hurricanehrndz/cookiecutter-ansible-role/README.md

 | role_use_sudo  | true  | Indicates that Ansible should use sudo when calling commands in the role definition yml file  |
 | year  | 2017  | Year that repo is to be/was released  |

+## Updates:
+29-04-2017: Added custom Dockerfile for test-kitchen with systemd support.